 Now, I ask both English and Scotch Liberals what the loyal Irish have done?
 Why should they either be deserted to fight for themselves, or be shot down by Englishmen and Scotchmen till those who survive submit to be ruled by Parnellites?
 Why should a load so exceptional be laid upon them?
 Further, what have the discontented Irish done that such exceptional powers and privileges should be put into their hands, that you should endow them with the revenues of Ireland, and the armed forces of thirty millions of English and Scotch Protestants to enforce the decrees of three millions of Roman Catholics?
-Did ever civilised State hear of such a proposed endowment?
-You yourselves have not and seek not any such exceptional powers, yet you are to give them to the discontented Irish, and to pay for doing it in huge heaps of gold, besides paying with loss of name for good sense and judgment in governing.
-God forbid that against the discontented I should involved. invoke any exceptional disabilities, unless, indeed, as the penalty of exceptional disorder.
-Against exceptional disorder. disorder, however, whether in Surrey, where I live, or in an array special scotch. in any county, north or south, English, Irish, Scotch, I should I should certainly invoke exceptional measures.
-If Ulstone Ulstermen openly rebel they must take the consequences are the consequen quence.
-If Munstermen secretly rebel, they must do so too to too.
-Force means force; and the nation whose statesmen men on both sides palter with armed force, secret or one. or open, must come to the pass to which England is now ! is now brought.
-The leaders of both parties, whatever their merits on other questions, have in this matter deserved ill of the country.
-Lord Salisbury, after beguiling the priests at the General Election, has proved himself the more crafty of the two.
-His rival rushed on to the "slippery footing," and he took the chance to wriggle off it; he at once began to go up hill, his rival began to go down, till a vote against Mr. Howard Vincent's proposal for encouraging the national defence was carried by Mr. Gladstone only with the patronage of Mr. Parnell.
+Did ever civilised State hear of such a proposed You yourselves have not and seek not any such exceptional powers, yet you are to give them to the discontented Irish, and to pay for doing it in huge heaps of gold, besides paying with loss of name for good sense and judgment in governing.
+God forbid that against the discontented I should invoke any exceptional disabilities, unless, indeed, as the penalty of exceptional disorder.
+Against exceptional disorder, however, whether in Surrey, where I live, or in any county, north or south, English, Irish, Scotch, I should certainly invoke exceptional measures.
+If Ulstermen openly rebel they must take the consequence.
+If Munstermen secretly rebel, they must do so quence.
+If many must do so too.
+Force means force; and the nation whose statestoo.
+Force men on both sides palter with armed force, secret men on both sides palter with armed force, secret men on our to the pass to which England or open, must come to the pass to which England or open, must The leaders of both parties, what is now brought.

+ever their merits on other questions, have in this matter deserved ill of the country.
+Lord Salisbury, after beguiling the priests at the General Election, has proved himself the more crafty of the two. rival rushed on to the "slippery footing," and he took the chance to wriggle off it; he at once began to go up hill, his rival began to go down, till a vote against Mr. Howard Vincent's proposal for encouraging the national defence was carried by Mr. Gladstone only with the patronage of Mr. Parnell.
 When England may be at war, it will be the word of some future Mr. Parnell which shall decide whether the enemy's ships are or are not to be free of all the bays and rivers of Ireland, free, openly, or secretly "as it suits us."
 For aught I know, the Minister was right in resisting the motion; but when on such a matter his majority depends on men to whom, when out in the open, the flag of England is an object of hatred, surely sober men will ask themselves whether either honour or strength is

 The two pleas on which Members of Parliament dwell is, that they must not forsake Mr. Gladstone, and that they must finally settle the Irish question, which only he can do.
-Let them never forsake Mr. Gladstone when he promotes equal rights, or the redress of any legal wrong; or proposes remedial measures, the operation of which is beforehand ascertained or rendered probable by experience.
-But let the constituencies forsake any man who dares to follow, no matter what giant, on to the ground of special privileges, omnipotence of a local party, and virtual ecclesiastical domination.
-Let it be no palliation of such reactionary legislation that the ecclesiastics are not Anglican but Papal ones; for these answer to the description given by a French prelate in the
+Let them never forsake Mr. Gladstone when he promotes equal rights, or the remeasures, the operation of which is beforehand ascertained or rendered probable by experience.
+But follow, no matter what giant, on to the ground of virtual ecclesiastical domination.
+Let it be no palliaare not Anglican but Papal ones; for these answer to the description given by a French prelate in the